bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 These are usually pretty open.
 I can think of one but maybe before I ask one does anybody else in the room have any questions like for Justin having having heard that overview of what FediMint does?
 Cool, well I'll jump in with one.
+Sorry go ahead Christoph.

 ## Where is the FediMint project right now?

-Sorry go ahead Christoph.

-Christoph: 00:10:51
+Christoph Ono: 00:10:51

 I was just gonna ask where is the project right now?
 Is this a very new idea that's just kind of starting to take shape or how far is the development of their first alpha version.